rawiriblundell/heirloom/README.md

 Now that this is building, however, I can (ironically?) build deb packages of `heirloom` with `fpm`.

+## Installing
+Clone the repo or download+extract the auto-generated zip.
+Then simply:

+`chmod +x install.sh
+./install.sh`

+The install script is simple and stupid and doesn't cater for errors at all.
+It will try to ensure your dependencies are installed, at least.

 ## Manually compiling
 ### Requirements
 These were built on a Debian 8.1 64 bit VM that was already in use for `fpm`, so it had packages already that may be pre-requisites.
 I'm going to guess `build-essential` is one of them, the others listed here had to be installed specifically for compiling `heirloom`: